 Brad and Jonathan make personal finance seem relatable and I may change us for the better as a result of the content.
 The best part though is that ChooseFI goes beyond finances and creates opportunities for personal growth and reflection that have made a world of difference in my life.

 As a divorced mother of two, I’ve often fallen into the habit of sacrificing every bit of my time and energy into my kids in their happiness.
 This podcast reminded me that it’s okay to get excited about things I want to do and opportunities to explore my passions.

 As a result, I’m a better mom, a good example of a strong and resilient woman for my kids.
 Thank you Brad and Jonathan for sharing this content and changing my life.”

 Brad: Yeah, that’s amazing.
 Congratulations to you, Melody, for listening and taking action.
 That’s the hardest part.
 Actually, taking steps to make your life better, so huge thanks to you.

 Jonathan: To our audience, maybe this is the first episode that you have ever listened to, and maybe part of you is saying, “What did I just get myself into?
 Sounds cool, but how do I get started?”

 Let me just encourage you.
 Get started today.
-We've tried to make it easy.
-We realized there's three years of content and you could, definitely could just start at episode one and work your way through, but if you want to deep dive into the content, we've created a completely free infographic for you, which helps you get into that core content as it fits your life.
+We’ve tried to make it easy.
+We realized there are three years of content and you could, definitely could just start at episode one and work your way through, but if you want to deep dive into the content, we’ve created a completely free infographic for you, which helps you get into that core content as it fits your life.